-Spence Hood is an official CAPA blogger for fall 2016, sharing his story in weekly posts on CAPA World.
-A computer science major at the University of Colorado (Boulder), he is studying abroad in Florence this semester.
+Claire Shrader is an official CAPA blogger for spring 2018, sharing her story in weekly posts on CAPA World.
+A Pre-Occupational Therapy major at Mississippi College, she is studying abroad in Buenos Aires this semester.

 In this week's post, Claire mentions how hearing the language you're familiar with can make you feel at home and explores an American-inspired cafe in Buenos Aires.

 I think I chose the wrong bus the other day, because it dropped me off about two blocks away from the subte whereas last week it left me about three feet away.
 That kind of thing happens to me every time I get too confident in my city navigating skills, just to keep me humble.

 As I walked, I heard the sharp, crisp sounds of the language I grew up with, so different from the warm, musical flow of castellano (Spanish).
 I half turned around, then kept walking.
 But something completely outside of my control compelled me: “Are y’all from the United States?”
 The tall, dark-headed woman in flowy pants laughed as she answered, “England, actually, and South Africa.”
 I laughed too, “It’s so rare to hear English in the streets I couldn’t help myself!”Continue Reading